xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ## Testing Checklist
 - [ ] Generate a PDF invoice
-- [ ] Verify logo appears on right side, beside invoice details
+- [ ] Verify no green circle background appears
-- [ ] Verify logo is centered within right section
+- [ ] Verify logo displays as navy blue text only
-- [ ] Verify green circle background is present
+- [ ] Verify logo is centered in right section
-- [ ] Check invoice modal - verify logo is on right side
+- [ ] Check invoice modal - verify no green circle
-- [ ] Verify logo appears beside invoice details
-- [ ] Verify centered alignment within right section
+- [ ] Verify text is properly styled and visible

 ---

-**Note**: The logo is now positioned on the right side, beside the invoice details, centered within that right section, with the green circular background.
+**Note**: The logo now displays as clean navy blue text without any background circle, creating a simpler and cleaner appearance.